-Mother of two boys says the free splash pad and playground bring together families from across the area
+Looking back: local mom says free splash pad and playground bring families together

 With only one full week of summer break to go, I feel compelled to say thank you to the many people, organizations and entities that made this summer – one in which I did not teach but instead spent nearly every day with my two young kids (yes!) – a success.